 Learn about environmental impact analysis, cultural resource management, and historic preservation responsibilities and relationships.
 Assess practical applications for effectively integrating the analyses required by the National Environmental Policy Act, related environmental regulations, and the National Historic Preservation Act.

-Joe Trnka, AICP, CEP, NEPA specialist with Kirkham Michael; specializes in NEPA, Section 106, and Section 4(f) projects
+Joe Trnka, AICP, CEP, J Trnka Consulting, principal investigator and certified environmental professional; specialist in Section 4(f), Section 106, NEPA, and Section 404 projects

 “The entire course was high in quality, importance, and treatment was equal across the board.”

 “[I learned] the breadth of ways cultural resources should be incorporated into NEPA; variety of laws, regulations, E.A.s that should be considered.”

 “[The seminar] showed me the importance of looking at impacts more broadly both direct and indirect in regards to the cultural environment.”

 “[I learned] the difference between NHPA and NEPA and how they come together.”

 “[The seminar] provided more exposure to different perspectives than I expected.”

 Managers responsible for compliance requirements; historic preservation, archaeological, and environmental consultants and planners.

 Self-reporting may be an option for members of professional organizations that require continuing education credits.

 Confirmation of registration is sent out to registered participants one month prior to the seminar date.
 The confirmation includes the seminar location, hours, and a list of conveniently located hotels.
 Seminars generally are held from 9 a.m. to 5 p.m.
 Registration is recommended at least 6 weeks prior to the seminar to secure a place and to avoid cancellations due to low enrollment.